 I live in a Dallas suburb with my furry children: a rescued Siamese cat and a cantankerous and moody Chihuahua.
 I’m a member of Mystery Writers of America, Southwest Chapter, Sisters in Crime (national group), and Sisters in Crime North Dallas.
-Although I write crime fiction mainly, science fiction is my favorite genre to read.
-And soon, I’ll be creating my first science fiction series.
+Although I write mainly crime fiction, science fiction is my favorite genre to read.
+And soon, I hope to create my first science fiction series.
 I also love reading mysteries and tales about the Old West.
 One of my absolute favorite events I participate in is the National Novel Writing Month (NaNoWriMo) every November.
 An added bonus for me is that I use NaNoWriMo to plot out and write a first draft of all my newest projects.

 © 2020 Jennifer Lewis Williams.
 All Rights Reserved.